 When push comes to shove, their insurance policy lies elsewhere.
 Egypt is the strong government they feel safe under, strangely enough.

-The once place of slavery begins to look like a place of safety in familiarity.
+The once place of slavery begins to look like a place of safety and familiarity.

 “For thus said the Lord God, the Holy One of Israel, ‘In returning and rest you shall be saved; in quietness and in trust shall be your strength.’
 But you were unwilling,” (30:15)